folio-org/okapi/doc/security.md

 require a secret API key to be passed on with the request, and will provide a simple JWT for a given tenant, but without any username.

 ## Examples of data flow

 Some practical examples of how the data flows between the various parts of the system.
-We start with the easier cases, and work our way up to the most complex, logging in.
+We start with the easier cases, and work our way up to the most complex: logging in.

 ### Simple request: Date
-Assume that the UI wises to display the current date.
-Our user has already logged in the system, so we know the userId ("joe") and tenantId ("ourlib").
+Assume that the UI wishes to display the current date.
+Our user has already logged in to the system, so we know the userId ("joe") and tenantId ("ourlib").
 We also have a JWT token for authorization.
 The UI knows the address of the Okapi server to talk to.
 In these examples we use http://folio.org/okapi.
 We know that a calendar module ("cal") has been enabled for this tenant, and it has a service endpoint /date to return the current date.
 This service is open to everyone.

-1.1) The UI makes a request to Okapi with some extra headers
+1.1) The UI makes a request to Okapi with some extra headers:
  * GET http://folio.org/okapi/date
  * X-Okapi-Tenant: ourlib
  * X-Okapi-Token: xxxxx

-1.2) Okapi receives the request.
+1.2) Okapi receives the request:
- * It checks that we know about tenant "ourlib"
+ * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /date, and that are enabled for "ourlib".
  * This list will typically consist of two modules: first "auth", and then the actual "cal" module.
- * Okapi notes that the request contains a X-Okapi-Token.
+ * Okapi notes that the request contains an X-Okapi-Token.
 It saves the token for future use.
  * Okapi checks what permissions are required and desired for these services.
 In this example there are none.
 It creates two extra headers:
 X-Okapi-Permissions-Required and X-Okapi-Permissions-Desired, both with an empty list.
  * Okapi checks if any permissions have been granted to any of the modules.
 Again, this is not the case.
-So it creates a X-Okapi-Module-Permissions without any content.
+So it creates an X-Okapi-Module-Permissions without any content.
- * Okapi checks where the auth module is running (which node, on which port)
+ * Okapi checks where the auth module is running (which node, on which port).
  * Okapi passes the request to the auth module with these extra headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx